Guadeloupe woodpecker: Status and threats

 The removal of dead wood, which is essential to the survival of the species' nesting and feeding, is an aggravating factor.
-On Grande-Terr, Guadeloupe woodpeckers are forced to nest in wooden poles of telephone and electricity lines, or in living coconut trees, both of which are difficult to excavate; the species has a less-than-20 percent success rate.
+On Grande-Terre, Guadeloupe woodpeckers are forced to nest in wooden poles of telephone and electricity lines, or in living coconut trees, both of which are difficult to excavate; the species has a less-than-20 percent success rate.
 The passage of hurricanes over the archipelago has a strong negative impact on bird populations, in particular that of the Guadeloupe woodpecker, which is strongly dependent on coconut trees.
 In September 1989, Hurricane Hugo caused a decrease in numbers, especially juveniles.

 Predators

 Another major threat to Guadeloupe woodpeckers is predation of their eggs by black rats, the only rodents with arboreal habits, which have a major negative impact on nesting - and competition for the same nesting sites.
 To a lesser extent, there is predation of adults by feral and domestic cats, and very occasionally by raccoons.
 Mongooses do not appear to prey upon the woodpecker or its eggs.